cmgboris5/Disaster-Response-Pipeline_cmg_-/README.md

 This project in the following sections:

-Processing data, putting together an ETL pipeline to extract data from a source in collaboration with Figure Eight.
-Cleaning it up, and save it in a SQLite database.
+Processing data, putting together an ETL pipeline to extract data from a source in collaboration.
+We will be working with a data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages, cleaning it up, and save it in a SQLite database.

 Implement a machine learning pipeline to build a classifier that can classify text messages into different categories.
 Developing a web app that displays model results in real time.